Rafa2016831028/LTS_MaintenanceDebt/README.md

   -Dsonar.projectBaseDir=. \
   -Dsonar.sources=Analyzer/try.py
 ```
+4. Install Jenkins following the [official doc](https://www.jenkins.io/doc/book/installing/).
 As we are working with a cluster of software projects to run them together, you need to configure your Jenkins pipeline

 ```bash
 stages {